-Column 1 Column 2 Column 3 Column 4 Appellant Respondent Co-respondent Co-respondent by election (if any) (if any) A building advisory agency for the development application related to the approval The assessment manager The applicant 1 A concurrence agency for the development application related to the approval 2 A private certifier for the development application related to the approval
+Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) A building advisory agency for the development application related to the approval The assessment manager The applicant 1 A concurrence agency for the development application related to the approval 2 A private certifier for the development application related to the approval

-- 3. Certain decisions under the Building Act and the Plumbing and Drainage Act - An appeal may be made against a decision under- - (a) the Building Act, other than a decision made by the Queensland Building and Construction Commission; or - (b) the Plumbing and Drainage Act, part 4 or 5.
+- 3. Certain decisions under the Building Act and the Plumbing and Drainage Act An appeal may be made against a decision under- - (a) the Building Act, other than a decision made by the Queensland Building and Construction Commission; or (b) the Plumbing and Drainage Act, part 4 or 5.

-Column 1 Column 2 Column 3 Column 4

-Appellant Respondent Co-respondent Co-respondent by election

-(if any) (if any)

-Table 3 Appeals to the tribunal only

-A person who received, or was entitled to receive, notice of the decision The person who made the decision - -
+Column 1 Column 2 Column 3 Column 4 Appellant Respondent Co-respondent Co-respondent by election (if any) (if any) A person who received, or was entitled to receive, notice of the decision The person who made the decision - -

-4. Local government failure to decide application under the Building Act An appeal may be made against a local government's failure to decide an application under the Building Act within the period required under that Act.
+4. Local government failure to decide application under the Building Act

+An appeal may be made against a local government's failure to decide an application under the Building Act within the period required under that Act.

 Column 1 Column 2 Column 3 Column 4

 Appellant Respondent Co-respondent Co-respondent by election

 (if any) (if any)

 A person who was The local government - -

 entitled to receive, to which the

 notice of the decision application was made